Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Solution Approach

 \textbf{Action space:} as described above, agent $k$ allocates the offloading power and the local power according to the corresponding policy, so that the action space of agent $k$ at time slot $t$ is defined as ${a_k}(t) = \left[ {{p_{k,o}}(t),{p_{k,l}}(t)} \right]$.

 \textbf{Reward function:} in our proposed scheme, there are two aspects of rewards for each agent, one is the global reward reflecting the cooperation among agents, and the other is the local reward that is to help each agent to explore to the optimal power allocation scheme.
-In DRL, rewards can be set flexibly, and a good reward can improve the performance of the system.
 Here, our goal is to optimize the agent $k$'s offloading and the local power level, as well as the corresponding buffer length.
 To address it, we add two penalties $Pen1$ and $Pen2$, one for the buffer length of agent $k$ being greater than a threshold at time slot $t$, and the other for the penalty incurred when agent $k$ allocates a certain amount of power to offloading execution and local execution at time slot $t$, resulting in the total number of tasks processed being a certain value more than the buffer length.
 Thus the local and global rewards of VU $k$ at time slot $t$ are

 and